What is Keyword Research and Why Should it Matter to the Solopreneur?

 By optimizing for a keyword, you hope to rank well for that keyword.
 Ranking well means to appear on the first page or two of Google when someone searches for that keyword.

-If I have my website content focused on a very specific keyword people are looking for, I can be sure to create content that meets the needs my target audience is already looking for.
+If I have my website content focused on a very specific keyword people are looking for, I can be sure to create content that meets the needs of my target audience is already looking for.
 And I’ll not have to spend money and extra time marketing this content.
-They will likely find this page just by searching and not through ads.
+They will probably find this page just by searching and not through ads.

-How Do you Know if Something is a Good Keyword?
+How Do You Know if Something is a Good Keyword?

 - Low Competition